Kristin C. Moran, PhD, CHAIR

 In this course students will examine the various forms of interpersonal, public, and mass persuasion messages that they encounter daily.
 Students will understand rhetorical, cognitive, and behavioral theories of persuasion, with emphasis placed on propaganda and the ethical critique of human persuasion.
 Prerequisite: COMM 101.

 COMM 462 POLITICAL COMMUNICATION (3)

 A survey of the centrality of communication processes in substantive areas of political activity.
 Areas of study include political speeches, election campaigns, debates, government and media relations, advertising and propaganda, and political movements.
 Special emphasis is placed on the relationship between public opinion and the use of rhetorical strategies, imagery, and symbolism.

 This course allows students to explore intercultural communication theory and research within both broad and interpersonal contexts.
-Topics include similarities and differences in values, norms, interethnic/intergroup communication, and adaptation, and the course explores mindful ways of enhancing such encounters.
+Topics include similarities and differences in values, language, interethnic/intergroup communication, identity and adaptation.
+Students will enhance flexibility with such encounters.
 It is recommended that students complete COMM 300 before enrolling in this course.

 Students interested in receiving journalism experience may participate in the publication of the USD student newspaper The Vista by serving as staff writers, editors, or working in other available positions.
 Enrollment is by consent of instructor.